 A short-list of finalists will be chosen to come to an assessment weekend in October and spend the day with TV naturalist Nigel Marvin, where the two winning people will be selected.
 Nigel told us, “When picking a winner we shall be looking for that hard to define ‘vital spark’… the spark that comes when someone has something other than just knowledge, someone for whom wildlife ID is almost instinctive.”

 The competition is open to anyone living in Scotland who is 16-30 years old.
-To enter, you need to compile a field diary over the spring/summer.
+To enter, you need to compile a field diary over the spring/summer for a minimum of 8 weeks.
 We are looking to find out the hidden world on your doorstep; where; when; weather; seasonal changes; what can you see; magic moments and ‘firsts’.
 The diary of your ‘local patch’ can be in a format that suits you; for example, notebook, film or photography.

 You can post your field diary to: